bolshed/jamstack-blog/posts/consoles-and-games-for-them.md

 description: Great place for all things gaming consoles
 layout: layouts/post.njk
 ---
-I just found this place which offers all types of new and retro consoles and games for them.
+I just found this German site which offers all types of new and retro consoles and games for them.
 Check it out here:

 <!--StartFragment-->